pkozielecki/ios-swiftui-navigation/README.md

 Welcome to the demonstration of **different ways** to implement **scalable navigation** in **SwiftUI** projects.

 ## Main Features
-Showcase of 3 most reliable, currently available ways to implement SwiftUI navigation to be:
+Showcase of 3 most reliable, currently available ways to implement SwiftUI navigation:
+* using **SwiftUIRouter** component
+* modelling navigation as a part of **View state**
+* using **UIKit-based navigation**

+The grounds on which to assess the navigation solutions are:
-* precise - we can define precisely which view (and how) will be shown
+* **precision** - we can define precisely which view (and how) will be shown
-* scalable - as the application grows, the navigation component allows adding new views and app flows
+* **scalability** - as the application grows, the navigation component allows adding new views and app flows
-* stateful - it is possible to set up or restore the entire navigation stack (e.g. when activating a deep link)
+* **being stateful** - it is possible to set up or restore the entire navigation stack (e.g. when activating a deep link)
-* self-dismissible - a popup or a view can be dismissed / popped programmatically
+* an ability to **self-dismiss** - a popup or a view can be dismissed / popped programmatically
-* testable
+* **testability** - it is possible to test the navigation component in isolation

 ## Integration